CodebyChase/RGB-Grapher/README.md

 The three expressions are handled independently of each other.
 Each color is linearly scaled to integer values from 0 to 255 on the specified range, with 0 being the minimum value and 255 being the maximum value attained in the graph for that color.

-The expression parser handles parenthesis, +, -, *, /, ^, sin, cos, tan, ln, and more functions.
+The expression parser handles parenthesis, +, -, *, /, ^, sin, cos, tan, ln, implicit multiplication, and other functions.
 Constant values are scaled to zero.